31 Jul Great Management Starts With Self-Management

 It also won’t take you long to identify the areas causing unnecessary stress.
 They are usually the parts that slow you down and fill you with a sense of dread.
 We are not necessarily motivated by our goals, but by the feelings we attach to them.
 The same way you avoid something you don’t like, it’s because of how you feel about it.
 You have the power to replace it with positive feelings by replacing the systems.

-When it comes to the professional, you are seeking optimum flow to your communication processes, being supported in your work, progression and engagement with your teams, centralising currently displaced systems as well as consistency across the board.
+When it comes to the professional in self-management, you are seeking optimum flow to your communication processes, being supported in your work, progression and engagement with your teams, centralising currently displaced systems as well as consistency across the board.
 But only by knowing yourself, what works best for you and ensuring it, will you know how to work with others to achieve it for them too – a core component of excellent leadership.

 Where To Go From Here